Deamoner/privyfilter/README.md

 Scrub all identifying and data possible for bias from the dataset keeping a featureset that still allows for useful machine learning.

 1. Identify Features - Faces, People
-2. Remove Unethical Bias Data - New Synthetic Faces, Adjust Skin
+2. Remove Unethical Bias Data - New Synthetic Faces, Adjust Skin, Gender and Age Transformation
 3. Create alternatives synthetic photos for balanced training

 ## References Work